On $\mathsf{G}$-isoshtukas over function fields: On rational conjugacy classes

 It turns out that any quasi-split special unitary group can be written in this way.
-(Although there is another maximally isotropic hermitean $E'$-space with rank~$2n+1)$ that is not isomorphic to $V$, the associated special unitary group is isomorphic to the one associated to $V$.)
+(Although there is another maximally isotropic hermitian $E'$-space with rank~$2n+1)$ that is not isomorphic to $V$, the associated special unitary group is isomorphic to the one associated to $V$.)

 A maximal split torus of $\SU_{2n+1}/F'$ is isomorphic to $\GG_m^{n}$ where $(t_1,\cdots, t_n)\in F'^{\times}$ gets mapped to the diagonal matrix $\diag(t_1,\cdots, t_n,1,t_n^{-1},\cdots,t_1^{-1})\in\SU_{2n+1}(F')$.
 Its centraliser, which is a maximal torus denoted as $T$, is isomorphic to $\Res_{E'/F'}\GG_m^n$ where $(t_1,\cdots, t_n)\in E'^{\times}$ gets mapped to gets mapped to $\diag(t_1,\cdots, t_n,\prod_i (\bar t_i/t_i),\bar t_n^{-1},\cdots,\bar t_1^{-1})\in T(F')$.
-We can also fix an $F$-rational borel subgroup $B\subset \SU_{2n+1}$ to be the ``upper-triangular matrices'', which contains $T$.
+We can also fix an $F$-rational Borel subgroup $B\subset \SU_{2n+1}$ to be the ``upper-triangular matrices'', which contains $T$.

-Using the above notation, let $G' \coloneqq \SU_{2n+1}/F'$ be the special unitary group associated to a rank-$(2n+1)$ maximally isotropic hermitean space over $E'$.
+Using the above notation, let $G' \coloneqq \SU_{2n+1}/F'$ be the special unitary group associated to a rank-$(2n+1)$ maximally isotropic hermitian space over $E'$.
 (So $G'$ is defined over $F'$ and its adjoint quotient is absolutely simple.)